decisionpatterns/catcont/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/catcont)](https://cran.r-project.org/package=catcont)
 [![License](http://img.shields.io/badge/license-GPL%20%28%3E=%202%29-brightgreen.svg?style=flat)](http://www.gnu.org/licenses/gpl-2.0.html)

-Methods and utilities for testing, identifying, selecting and
-mutating objects as categorical or continous types.
-These functions are work on both atomic vectors as well as recursive (table and list-like) objects.
+This collection of methods and utilities allows for a working with vectors at a higher level abstraction, i.e. by whether they are categorical (nominal)  or continous.
+The functions allow for testing, identifying, selecting, mutating,etc. and work with  both atomic vectors and recursive objects (table and list-like) objects in a tidyverse compliant way.

 ## Installation